What type of blender do you use?

 Jen: For the past few years I have been using a Warner blender that I got for my wedding 8 years ago.
 It was a $70 blender that worked okay.
 It turned my produce into a smoothie, yet it left chunks of spinach and was very loud.
 It finally died and I immediately went online and bought a refurbished Vitamix 5200 for $329.
 It came within a week and blends like a beast — no spinach leaf is left unblended when this bad boy is done.
 It’s insane.

-Jadah: I currently use a Thermomix, which is a high-speed blender, but the Blendtec blender is on my Christmas wishlist this year.
+Jadah: I first started with my Magic Bullet (until I burned the motor out).
+Then I borrowed my in-laws Thermomix until I could get my hands on a high-speed blender.
+The Blendtec blender is my baby now.
 I just love the Blendtec’s sleek design, and the 94oz BPA-free jug is awesome when you are making big batches for your family or prepping for a detox cleanse.

 How many servings do your recipes make?